-1. How long does it take for an on-line drop to go through?
+1. How long does it take for an online course drop to go through?
 Any courses dropped online are immediately removed from your course schedule.

 2. I need to have my transcript sent somewhere.
 What do I do?
 There are several ways to request a transcript.
 You can request a transcript in writing, by fax, or through your PAWS account.
 Instructions on how to request transcripts can also be found online at www.gcsu.edu/registrar/transcripts.htm

 3. When I request a transcript through my PAWS account, do I pick it up in the office or will you mail it to me?
 We can deliver it either way.
 However, if you want to pick it up in our office, you'll need to be sure you bring a picture ID with you.

 4. I took a class as a transient student, and I've already asked my transient institution to send transcripts to Georgia College.
 When will my classes and grades appear on my Tranguide and DegreeWorks worksheet?
 Transcripts are reviewed in the order they are received, and credit and grades are usually posted within a week of arrival.
 However, during peak times (beginning and ending of the semester), it may take longer.
 You will receive an e-mail when credit has been added to your record.
 Please also note that your sending institution will usually not be able to release an official transcript until about a week after the semester or term has ended.

 5. I want to transfer to Georgia College.
 How will I know if my credits will transfer?
 Your transcripts will be evaluated as part of the admissions process, and you will be able to review how your credits will transfer after acceptance.
 Instructions will be sent with your acceptance letter.
 If you'd like more information before applying, please use the transfer equivalencies that can be found on the Transfer Equivalency Information link.
 This will help you see how the classes you have taken or plan to take at another institution will transfer to Georgia College.